 great strategic location for centuries.
 Ancient inscriptions and rock art

-from the region suggests the Berbers were some of the first inhabitants.
-After the Berbers, the seafaring Phoenicians
+from the region suggests the indigenous population (Berber) were some of the first inhabitants.
+The seafaring Phoenicians

 took hold of the region in the 9th century BCE.
 According to